Superbaby by Stephanie Ledyard (Author), Lincoln Agnew (Illustrator)(Review)

-I would like to introduce you to a new children’s book Superbaby by Stephanie Ledyard (Author), Lincoln Agnew (Illustrator) which we received a copy of in exchange for this review.
-Inside the post are my affiliate links which if you click on the links and make a purchase I will make a small percentage off the items you purchase.
+I would like to share a new children’s book with you called Superbaby is written by Stephanie Parsley Ledyard the (Author), Pictures by Lincoln Agnew.
+I received a copy of the book in exchange for this review.
+Inside the post are my affiliate links.
+If you click on the links and make a purchase I will make a small percentage off the items you purchase.

-Again I stop what I’m doing to see what Charlie wants.
-I end up moving from my desk to sit on the couch with Charlie and we end up reading Superbaby together and let me tell you we loved the story a lot.
-Charlie says this book is written for younger children but even older children and adults will find parts of the story funny and they will like the illustations.
+Charlie and I end up reading Superbaby together.
+I wanted to let you we loved the story a lot.
+Charlie says Superbaby is written for younger children but even older children and adults will find parts of the story funny and they will like the illustrations.

-Charlie said if this is how babies behave he is so glad he never had a younger sister or brother because older ones are bad enough.
-Charlie said if you want to see how a baby makes a lot of noise then you need to check out this book as soon as possible but bring a clothespin for your noise because her behind stinks.
+Charlie said if this is how babies behave he’s glad he never had a younger sister or brother because older ones are bad enough.
+Charlie said if you want to see how a baby makes a lot of noise then you need to check out Superbaby as soon as possible but bring a clothespin for your noise because her behind stinks.

 I hope you take the time to read Superbaby and check out all of her adventures and by the end of the book just like Superbaby you may need a nap or two Charlie said.
-Here is a fun fact about the Author she is from Dallas which is about 20 minutes from our home and Charlie and I might have run into her at a store and not even knew it.
-Don’t forget to check out more of her books here.
+Here is a fun fact about the Author she is from Dallas which is about 20 minutes from our home.
+Charlie and I might have run into her at a store and not even knew it.
+Also don’t forget to check out more of her books here.

 About the book: